harry-zuzan/Astigmatism/readme.txt

 An optometrist evaluates astigmatism under conditions that most people find undesireable.
 For almost anyone, reading the alphabet in a dimly lit room with tunnel vision enforced is not quality time that would be pursued.
-Eye exams are tuned to this curcumstance with quality of vision, that affects quality of life, imputed from dim light.
+Eye exams are tuned to this circumstance with quality of vision, that affects quality of life, imputed from dim light.
 There are reasons why corretions for astigmatism are overfitted and incorret under bright light with eyes moving.

 Spokes creates what looks like the spokes of a wheel where the spokes come in parallel pairs.
 This is useful for identifying angles of astigmatism.

 Irregularity on the surface of the cornea has a more profound effect than than an irregularity on the lens because of the greater change of speed